+Candid ate Name:

+Certific cate Program:

+Title of P Program Completed:

+Name of Diploma/Degree:

+Educatio nal Institution for theoretical instruction:

+Institutio on for Clinical Training:

-Candid ate Name: Certific cate Program: Title of Program Completed: Length o f Total Program: Theoretical (months) By signin ng below, I verify that: ✓ All statements and documentation in this application are accurate.
-I understand that a false or misleading statement, omission or misrepresentation may compromise my registration request. ✓ The documentation attached regarding my education program and/or my clinical advisor is original and has not been modified in any way. ✓ I authorize CAMRT to contact any authority, institution, association, body or person in any jurisdiction to verify the statements in my application and related documents. ✓ I understand that I may be required to submit further information if required.
-Signature of f Applicant Date (month/day/year)
+Length o f Total Program: Theoretical (months)

+By signin ng below, I verify that:

+✓ All statements and documentation in this application are accurate.
+I understand that a false or misleading statement, omission or misrepresentation may compromise my registration request.

+✓ The documentation attached regarding my education program and/or my clinical advisor is original and has not been modified in any way.

+✓ I authorize CAMRT to contact any authority, institution, association, body or person in any jurisdiction to verify the statements in my application and related documents.

+✓ I understand that I may be required to submit further information if required.

+Signature of Applicant Date (month/day/year)